How can the numbers 50, 20, and 30 help you manage your finances? Well, they could completely transform your budget.

 The key here is still to try to save as much as you can.
 So, if it’s at all possible to save 20% of your income after these pre-tax deductions are taken out, go for it.

 If you need a good place to store your savings, Chime is a solid choice.
-Chime is an online bank that focuses on a strong mobile experience, offering checking and savings accounts with no minimum balances and no monthly fees.
+Chime is an award-winning debit card and financial app that focuses on a strong mobile experience, offering checking and savings accounts with no minimum balances and no monthly fees.

 To make saving easier, Chime offers a few features, including roundups.
 Whenever you use your debit card to make a purchase, Chime can round the purchase up to the next dollar, depositing the difference to your savings account.
 Once the money is in your savings account, it will earn 0.50% APY, 1- 8x2 the national average!